jsonx-org/java/rs/README.md

 ## Abstract

-This document specifies the <ins>JAX-RS Integration for JSONx</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSON/Java Binding API][api].
+This document specifies the <ins>JAX-RS Integration for JSONx</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSON/Java Binding API][binding].

 ## Table of Contents